andrewbutterfield/UTP2/README.md

 To run UTP2 using Electron you'll first need Node and npm.

+Then from the root directory:

-Install Electron globally: `npm install -g electron`
+`npm install` to install Electron

-To run on port 8000: `stack exec UTP2-threepenny 8000`
+`stack exec UTP2-threepenny 8000` to run on port 8000